LPN to RN Online Programs in NC: Guide to Top Degrees

 How much time does it take to finish an LPN to RN bridge program?

-Most LPN to RN programs in NC can be completed in two or three semesters.
-Even when a program requires three semesters, many students can fit that into just one year.
-For instance, at Wake Tech, students take classes during the fall, spring, and summer semesters.
-If an LPN to RN program takes longer, such as four semesters at Coastal Carolina Community College, it’s usually because the program includes courses that other LPN to RN programs in NC count as general education classes or prerequisites.
+If an LPN to RN program takes longer, such as four semesters at Coastal Carolina Community College, it’s usually because it includes courses that other LPN to RN programs in the state count as general education classes or prerequisites.

 LPN to RN students can speed up the time it takes to earn their nursing associate degree if they have already completed college courses at another school.
-These transfer credits typically apply to general education and prerequisite courses, as the LPN to RN program already takes into account the nursing courses LPN students automatically get credit for.
+These transfer credits typically apply to general education and prerequisite courses, as the LPN to RN program already considers the nursing courses for which LPN students automatically get credit.

 What are the admissions requirements for LPN to RN bridge programs in NC?

-In addition to showing they’ve completed the required courses with the required GPA, applicants must also provide evidence of an unrestricted LPN license from North Carolina or a compact state.
-LPN to RN programs also have special conditions concerning an applicant’s prior LPN training and real-world experience.
-For example, at Sampson Community College all applicants must have at least two years (and at least 2,000 hours) working as an LPN at a qualified healthcare facility.
-And at Cape Fear Community College, the applicant must have earned their LPN credentials within the past year and be currently employed as an LPN or have at least one year of experience working as an LPN within the past two years.
+The clinical requirements vary by school.
+For example, at Sampson Community College, all applicants must work at least two years (and at least 2,000 hours) as an LPN at a qualified healthcare facility.
+At Cape Fear Community College, the applicant must have earned their LPN credentials within the past year and be currently employed or have at least a year of experience as an LPN within the past two years.

-Applicants must earn a minimum passing score on a particular test to be eligible for admission.
+Applicants must earn a minimum passing score on a chosen assessment test to be eligible for admission.
 At Forsyth Tech Community College, applicants need at least a 60% total score on the TEAS.
-Alternatively, some students, such as those at Lenoir Community College, have the option of taking either the TEAS or ACT.
+Alternatively, some students, such as those at Lenoir Community College, can take either the TEAS or ACT.

-How much do LPN to RN bridge programs typically cost?
+How much does LPN to RN bridge programs typically cost?

-After you graduate with your associate degree in nursing and begin working as a registered nurse, you can expect an increase in income to recover your financial investment of your NC LPN to RN program.
-To get an idea of what your LPN to RN degree will cost, take a look at the following three schools, their credit requirements, and their tuition rates.
+After you graduate with your associate degree in nursing and begin working as a registered nurse, you can expect an increase in income to recover the financial investment of your NC LPN to RN program.
+According to our research, tuition costs for several programs are between $2,000 and $5,000, but your entire financial obligation will depend on many factors.

 Remember that not all LPN to RN bridge programs in NC require the same number of credits to graduate.
 Additionally, most LPN to RN programs are offered by community colleges, which have tuition rates set by the North Carolina state legislature.

-What should I look for in an LPN to RN program in North Carolina?
+What should I look for in an LPN to RN program?

-Going back to school to earn an associate degree in nursing is a major decision.
-To ensure you get the biggest return on your investment of time and money, you’ll want to select an NC LPN to RN bridge program that has several important features:
+Returning to school to earn an associate degree in nursing is a significant decision.
+To ensure you get the biggest return on your time and money investments, you’ll want to select a state LPN to RN bridge program that has several essential features:

 • It must be approved by the North Carolina Board of Nursing.